kenogihara/dsc80-final-project-ken/README.md

 The cleaning process is divided into 4 main parts:

-1. **Removing irrelevant columns** I kept only the columns that are relevant to the question at hand.
-These are the columns I am working with: OBS, YEAR, MONTH, U.S._STATE, CLIMATE.REGION, ANOMALY.LEVEL, CLIMATE.CATEGORY, OUTAGE.DURATION, OUTAGE.START.DATE, OUTAGE.START.TIME, OUTAGE.RESTORATION.DATE, OUTAGE.RESORATION.TIME, CAUSE.CATEGORY, CUSTOMERS.AFFECTED, TOTAL.PRICE, TOTAL.CUSTOMERS, POPULATION POPDEN_URBAN, POPDEN_RURAL.
+1. **Removing irrelevant columns** I will keep only the columns that are relevant to the question at hand.
+These are the columns I will work with: OBS, YEAR, MONTH, U.S._STATE, CLIMATE.REGION, ANOMALY.LEVEL, CLIMATE.CATEGORY, OUTAGE.DURATION, OUTAGE.START.DATE, OUTAGE.START.TIME, OUTAGE.RESTORATION.DATE, OUTAGE.RESORATION.TIME, CAUSE.CATEGORY, CUSTOMERS.AFFECTED, TOTAL.PRICE, TOTAL.CUSTOMERS, POPULATION POPDEN_URBAN, POPDEN_RURAL.

 2. **Combining columns** I combined OUTAGE.START.DATE and OUTAGE.START.TIME into a pd.Timestamp column called OUTAGE.START.
 Similarly, I combined OUTAGE.RESTORATION.DATE and OUTAGE.RESTORATION.TIME into a pd.Timestamp column called OUTAGE.RESTORATION.